 Boston is a city that has so many monumental beginnings and first doings not only for the United States of America but for the entire world that it’s impossible not to become a bit of a history buff as you tour around this curvy, gorgeous, waterfront city.

 When I read that the oldest restaurant in America, 1826 – the Union Oyster House, is located here as well, I knew I couldn’t miss out on a chance to eat there with my family.

-Arriving to the restaurant is part of the experience.
-You can either take the metro (first subway in the United States) or a taxi, or you can walk over to it from where ever you are since Boston is known as the ‘Walking City’.
+Arriving at the restaurant is part of the experience.
+You can either take the metro (first subway in the United States) or a taxi, or you can walk over to it from where ever you are, since Boston is known as the ‘Walking City’.

 And if you can believe it, the restaurant is located in North End – the first neighborhood of the United States.
 It’s incredibly easy to find and the little street it’s on is quintessential Boston with cobblestone and brick structures.
 We spent a good thirty minutes simply enjoying the block and the narrow roads around it.

 Why the Union Oyster House Needs to Be Part of your Boston Itinerary

 I’ll get into all the history fun facts in a bit.
 The main reason is simply that it’s so unique and different!
 To me, it was more of an attraction rather than just a lunchtime sit-down.